Welcome Home Statement

 by Stephanie Mills in concert with a group of bioregional writers from throughout the continent: Caryn Mirriam-Goldberg, Gene Marshall, Joyce Marshall, David Haenke, Chris Lowry and David Levine

 Across the planet, people recognize that we must become guardians of our life-places.
-Human beings grand-canyon-other-viewhave long understood that security is found in acting responsibly at home – in our neighborhoods and watersheds, our bioregions.
+Human beings have long understood that security is found in acting responsibly at home – in our neighborhoods and watersheds, our bioregions.

 Bioregions are living systems where every being is connected to, and interdependent with every other; bioregions are not by property lines, states, or nations, but by rock, soil, weather, water, terrain, plants, animals, human cultures and human settlements.